gouverneurp/eVAS/README.md

 <!--- While several works have proven that eVAS is valid - eVAS are not commonly applied-->
 Although several papers have demonstrated that scores obtained from computer and mobile phone-based platforms and traditional paper-based VAS assessment are not interchangeable, but yield comparable results, electronic implementations of VASs are not commonly used.
 <!--- eVAS are not freely accessible-->
-More specifically, paper using electronic versions rarely share their software and open source code to implement solutions is rare.
+More specifically, papers using electronic versions rarely share their software and open source code to implement solutions is rare.
 <!--- Available solutions-->
 In addition, research articles introducing electronic scales are outdated with broken download links, such as the Adaptive Visual Analog Scales (AVAS), or for specific use cases, such as the Visual Analog Scales Measuring State Anxiety (VAS-A).